flatpak/flat-manager/README.md

 Configuration
 =============

+flat-manager reads the "config.json" file on startup in the current directory, although the REPO_CONFIG environment variable can be set to a different file.
+If you have a .env file in the current directory or one of its parents this is read and used to initialize environment variables too.

-All configuration is done via environment variables, but it will also look for a '.env' file in the current directory or one of its parents.
-The source repository contains example.env that can be used as a basis:
+The source repository contains an example.env and an example-config.json that can be used as a basis:

     cp example.env .env
+    cp example-config.json config.json
-    # edit .env
+    # edit config.json

 Database
 --------

-flat-manager uses a postgresql database to store information, and requires you to specity the address to it in the DATABASE_URL environment variable.
-The default .env points this at:
+flat-manager uses a postgresql database to store information, and requires you to specity the address to it in the config file.

-    DATABASE_URL=postgres://%2Fvar%2Frun%2Fpostgresql/repo
+The default example-config.json points this at:

+    "database-url": "postgres://%2Fvar%2Frun%2Fpostgresql/repo",

 This is a database called 'repo' accessed via the default (at least on fedora) unix domain socket.
 To install and start